John Lovett (tight end): Green Bay Packers

 Lovett was claimed off waivers by the Green Bay Packers on July 30, 2020.
 He was waived during final roster cuts on September 5, 2020, and was signed to the practice squad the next day.
 He was elevated to the active roster for the week 1 game against the Minnesota Vikings and for the week 2 game against the Detroit Lions, and then reverted to the team's practice squad following each game.
 He made his NFL debut on September 13 against the Vikings.
 He was promoted to the active roster on September 26, 2020.
 He was placed on injured reserve on November 14, 2020, with a torn ACL.
 He was waived with a "failed physical" designation on March 12, 2021.

 Miami Dolphins

 On February 18, 2022, Lovett signed with the Miami Dolphins.
 He was placed on injured reserve on August 23, 2022.

+On August 4, 2023, Lovett was waived/injured by the Miami Dolphins and placed on injured reserve.
+He was waived with an injury settlement on August 12, 2023.